 Generally, under Section I of Operating Procedure No. 16, data shall be provided by Transmission Owners (TOs) and Market Participants, i.e. Market Participants who own the equipment or Lead Market Participants for Generator Assets (collectively MPs).

-The term “relay loadability limits”, as used in this Appendix, represents the minimum flow at which the relay acts

 System Operator is defined in the Glossary of Terms Used in NERC Reliability Standards.